2 great reasons to buy: Living off base and home appreciation

 Fort Shafter has a reputation as one of the most beautiful military installations in the world with rolling hills and tall palm trees.
 It is the oldest Army installation in Hawaii, established in 1907.
 USARPAC, the Army Service Component Command to the U.S. Pacific Command, provides advanced regional security, peacekeeping operations, and responses to crises.
 Fort Shafter is located near the neighborhoods of Kalihi, Moanalua, Salt Lake, and Kakaako.

 North of the neighborhood of Wahiawa, as you are driving toward Oahu’s North Shore, Helemano Military Reservation (HMR) serves as the home to the 125th Signal Battalion.
-600 family units, a chapel, a fitness center, and store are housed here, surrounded by pineapple fields.
+600 family units, a chapel, a fitness center, pool, racquetball courts, and store are housed here, surrounded by pineapple fields.

 These two historic bases were combined into a single joint installation for both Air Force and Navy missions.
 The total base population is over 66,300 active duty personal, civilians, and family members – the largest per capita installation on the Hawaiian Islands.
 Convenient neighborhoods to buy a home near JBPHH are Salt Lake, Aiea, Waimalu, Moanalua, Pearl City, Kalihi, Kaneohe, and Kakaako.